vladships/tinyllama-revops-finetuned/README.md

 ## Limitations

-- Trained on only 50 examples - responses may be inaccurate or incomplete
+- Trained on limited data - responses may be inaccurate or incomplete
-- Not suitable for production use without additional training
+- Not suitable for production use without additional training data
 - May hallucinate or provide outdated information
 - Should be verified against official documentation